Njs2/njs2-demo/src/methods/example.mCron/README.md

    module.exports = mCronFunction
    ```

-2) To Schedule mCron in `config.json` inside SCHEDULER.local add mCron following details -
+2) To Schedule mCron in `config.json` inside ```SCHEDULER``` key ```local``` add the desired mCron details as follows -

 - Inside mCron array add Object with :
    - name: string,
      - `name` is the file name which is to be executed.
      - If file name is `roomInit.task.js` then name would be `roomInit`
    - time: number (seconds),
      - `time` it is in which interval of seconds the code needs to be executed.
      - If `time : 1` is mention then roomInit will execute in every one seconds.
    - active: boolean
      - `active` to Enable or Disable the mCron can be controlled.
      - if `active: true` then roomInit will be executing at specified interval

 Eg: